 6. We are part of what we hate

 We’ve done our best to promote eco-friendly tourism in the Galápagos Islands but there’s no getting away from the fact that we as tourists are part of the system that produces dozens of gas-guzzling boats ferrying between the islands several times a day.
-It’s easy to lament the crowds at major sights or crow about how you discovered a destination before it went mainstream but the fact remains: all visitors are tourists.

 7. It’s easy to forget our inherent privilege